2bTwist/Idea-Manager/web/README.md

    * Modal or page form (title, description, tags, priority).
    * Optimistic create/update; validation messages.

+3.1.
+Automatic AI feeder,

+3.2 AI can get your list of ideas in a page and pre create and add the ideas

+3.3 Transcribe

 4. Idea detail
+- Checklist for mini ideas in the idea

+5.

    * Read view + inline edit; history sidebar (later), comments (later).
 5. Bulk actions (multi-select delete/move), keyboard nav (basic).